WANdisco/jgit/README.md

+# Replicated JGit Support
+Note this code has been taken as a fork from https://github.com/eclipse/jgit.
+The fork then has WANdisco replication support added to it, and produced to support replicated products such as `Gerrit Multisite`.

+For more information see: https://wandisco.com/scm

 Java Git
 ========
 An implementation of the Git version control system in pure Java.

 This package is licensed under the EDL (Eclipse Distribution